American Women's Hospitals Service: Early history

 In 1917 the Medical Women's National Association (which was later renamed AMWA) established a war service committee in order to create a census of the medical women in the country and to plan how to apply their resources to the war effort.
 World War I had already entered into its third year, women at that time were not accepted by military branches of the government, and the government had no plan to organize them for war service.
+Due to this exclusion, six women, including Mary M. Crawford, lead the AWHS in its early years, planning and executing an all-women-run hospital, three years before America got involved in the war.
 The war service committee, adopting the name American Women's Hospitals, decided that they wanted to provide individual medical service abroad and also establish military hospitals overseas.

-In its first year, AWH partnered with the Red Cross and civilian medical organizations to send abroad 62 AWH volunteer doctors as well as 30 technicians and lay workers to France, Serbia, Palestine and Greece.
-AWH also established its first hospital in Neufmoutiers-en-Brie, France, in July 1918.
-This hospital, financed entirely by AWH, had 25 beds, a staff of 15 women including 3 dentists.
-In the US, AWH arranged for hospitals for convalescent soldiers, for care for soldiers' dependents, and for laboratory training courses in order to address the critical shortage at that time of skilled lab workers.
+The American Women's Hospital Service not only functioned as a medical relief organization but also as a network for women physicians.
+Within its first year of operation, over 1,000 women registered as physicians for war relief.
+Women who were often excluded from the official military medical corps were now able to participate in aiding the war.
+AWHS partnered with the Red Cross and civilian medical organizations to send abroad 62 AWHS volunteer doctors as well as 30 technicians and lay workers to France, Serbia, Palestine and Greece.
+AWHS also established its first hospital in Neufmoutiers-en-Brie, France, in July 1918.
+This hospital, financed entirely by AWHS, had 25 beds, a staff of 15 women including 3 dentists.
+In addition to sending women onto the front lines to provide medical care, AWHS also trained these women to provide aid abroad, specifically in France during the early years.
+In the US, AWHS arranged for hospitals for convalescent soldiers, for care for soldiers' dependents, and for laboratory training courses in order to address the critical shortage at that time of skilled lab workers.

+The organization was the largest all-women’s medical group to work during World War I and was bigger than any other volunteer group.
+The main thing setting AWHS apart from other organizations was its mobility and responsiveness to changing battlefield conditions.
+Hospitals were not fixed but were constantly relocating as front lines shifted.
+Teams were dispatched close to active combat zones to provide immediate care to wounded soldiers.
+The hospitals and physicians were moved to areas where they were needed most.
+This flexibility allowed AWHS to function as a mobile medical relief organization, providing more than just hospital care.

+In addition to treating combat-related injuries, the AWHS physicians also played a major public health role.
+Hospitals treated widespread infectious diseases such as dysentery, typhoid, and influenza as people were displaced.
+These diseases affected both soldiers and civilians.
+In many areas affected by the war, AWHS personnel served as one of the only sources of medical care, addressing injuries and ongoing pandemics.